Trent-Fellbootman/dev000/docs/programming-languages/overview.md

 !!! info "The term "tradeoff""

     "Tradeoff" is a basic concept in both software and hardware development.
-    Generally speaking, it means **to "trade" (sacrifice) the quality in one aspect for that of another**.
+    Generally speaking, it means **to "trade" (sacrifice) the quality in one aspect for that in another**.

     For example, many programming languages (like Python) sacrifice speed and hardware efficiency for ease of use;
     others like C/C++, on the other hand, sacrifice ease of use and learning for better control over hardware and faster execution.